Robin Grammer Jr.: Social issues

 During the 2019 legislative session, Grammer introduced legislation that would require judges and magistrates to be named in Maryland Judiciary Case Search results.
 The bill died in committee.

 In 2021, Grammer was one of nine state delegates to vote against a bill establishing the framework for the state's sports betting industry following the passage of 2020 Maryland Question 2, calling the bill's licensing provisions "too limited".

 In 2022, Grammer said he opposed a bill that would ban threats against public health officials and hospital workers, saying that he felt that there was a "low bar" for what constituted a "threat" under the bill.

 During the 2024 legislative session, Grammer introduced a bill that would require Maryland to submit abortion-related data to the Centers for Disease Control and Prevention (CDC).
 As of 2024, Maryland is one of four states that do not submit such data to the CDC.
 He reintroduced the bill again during the 2025 legislative session.

+In December 2025, Grammer opposed overriding Governor Wes Moore's veto of a bill to study reparations to victims of slavery or their descendants in Maryland, calling the commission a distraction from "the real problems" affecting Maryland residents, such as traffic problems and taxes for retirees and seniors.

+During the 2026 legislative session, Grammer opposed a bill that would allow unaffiliated voters to change their party affiliation at the polls to vote in partisan primary elections, expressing concerns that the bill would lead to special interests targeting unaffiliated voters to support a certain candidate, potentially harming campaigns with fewer financial resources.
+He also opposed a bill that prohibits counties and municipalities from implementing voting systems that diminishes the ability of minority groups to elect candidates of its choice, claiming that it would allow any protected class "unhappy with an election's outcome [to] sue their county into oblivion, claiming their vote was diluted".